Layers of

 funding which makes it critically important to re-assess the

-effective balance between these three security themes.
+most effective balance between these three security themes.

 Clive Stevens of Euronova can explain how other museums and historic homes